Shekhar: Ek Jivani: Plot

 We learn that he was born in Patna, the son of an archaeologist, and spent part of his early life in Kashmir where he encounters, and suffers an early disappointment with, a westernised girl, Miss Pratibha Lal.
 During his formative years of education he evinces a rebellious temperament.
 When the family moves back south to Ootacamund in the Nilgiri Hills, he falls in love with Sharada whose family break their association by abruptly moving away.
 He then befriends a girl, Shanti, who is afflicted by tuberculosis.
 After her death his family send him to Madras, where he lives in a Brahmin hostel.
 He is disgusted by Brahmin, obsessions with caste, especially when his only acquaintance there, Kumar, exploits their friendship to get money from him.
 He tries to set up a school for children in the slums, forms a debating society, and travels all over the south, almost drowning at Mahabalipuram.

 In the second volume, to round off his education he enrolls in a college in Lahore, where he is appalled, not by caste, but by the corrupt manners of Indians mimicking Western ways, especially in the figure of an Oxford trained woman teacher Manika.
 There he reestablishes contact with Shashi, a girl he met when he was a child.
 He enlists as a voluntary officer in a camp organized by the Congress Party.
 The camp has been successfully infiltrated by informers and he is arrested on false charges and serves ten months in prison.
 There he makes friends with Madansingh, Ramaji and Mohasin, who exercise a deep influence on his thinking.
 While imprisoned, he also learns that Shashi, who occasionally visits, has been betrothed in an arranged marriage.

 Once he regains his freedom, he dedicates himself to writing revolutionary tracts without success.
 Everywhere he turns, friends only cultivate his company to get him to marry one of their Brahmin daughters.
 He tells the married Shashi that he is tempted by suicide, and she stays platonically overnight with him to ensure he does not kill himself.
 On learning of this, her husband gives her a severe beating and kicks her out of his house.
 She goes to live with Shekar, though the relationship never develops into a sexual one.
 They move to Delhi where he pursues his revolutionary interests.
 One cell entrusts him with arms they intend to use to get a comrade out of prison.
-Shortly afterwards, Shashi dies of the effects of the thrashing her former husband handed out, and Shekar ends up in goal.
+Shortly afterwards, Shashi dies of the effects of the thrashing her former husband handed out, and Shekar ends up in gaol.